Faith In Action

 BUILDING COMMUNITY WITH OUR NEIgHBOrs

-St. Andrew’s welcomes friends to our annual Neighborhood Barbecue on the church lawn (2022)
+St. Andrew’s welcomes friends to our annual Mary Ferguson Neighborhood Barbecue (2023)

 Spreading Kindness and fighting hunger

-Installing our new food pantry!
+Dianna stocking our food pantry!

 In 2018, we installed a free food pantry on our church grounds with the help of our partners at Caritas Outreach Ministries.
 The message on the outside of the pantry reads, “take what you need, give what you can!”
 Church members and neighbors fill the pantry with soup, rice, and other foods, which are free and open to anyone in need.
 Our members continue to stock the pantry two to three times per week.
-Caritas is a collaborative effort of fourteen churches in Northwest Spokane demonstrating Christ’s love by assisting those in need in our part of town.
-The partnership includes efforts to address local hunger as well as and assistance with energy and utility bills.
-Caritas is comprised of partner congregations from numerous denominations, including Lutheran, Catholic, Orthodox, Quaker, and Presbyterian churches, among others.
-We are thrilled to be working together with other people of good will as we strive put our faith into action in ways that truly make a difference in people’s lives.

 Tracking food pantry contributions!
 (2022)